liusseka/git-automations/README.md

 To create a new repository, you will have to run the `run-git` command with the `create` option
 ```
-run-git create
+rgit create
 ```
 **2. Updating changes to an existing repository.**

 There are many commands we usually use in git to update changes made to a repository, including `git add  .`, `git commit -m "Commit Message"`, and `git push origin <branch>`.
-Most of these commands are integrated into the `commit` option of this script.
-All you have to do is use the `run-git` command with the `commit` option as follows.
+Most of these commands are integrated into the `update` option of this script.
+All you have to do is use the `rgit` command with the `commit` option as follows.
 ```
-run-git commit
+rgit update
 ```
 **3. Deleting a Local and Remote Repository.**

 Deleting repos is rare, but you might find yourself having to delete one.
 Use the command alias with the delete option as follows:
 ```
-run-git delete
+rgit delete
 ```
 ---------------------------------------------------

 Authored by:
 + Julius Charles